NethServer/nethsecurity/docs/design/api.md

 You can use this method to automate the configuration and to test existing APIs.

+Exit statuses:
+- 0 on success
+- 1 on error
+- 2 on authentication error

+The api-cli command outputs the results on standard output and HTTP errors on standard error.

 Example with default credentials:
 ```
 api-cli ns.dashboard system-info